LeviRoss2/AerosolTools/README.md

 # AerosolTools
 Arduino/Teensy components to run devices necessary for aerosol measurements at Oklahoma State University.

+## Code
+SDP6_V1.0.ino is the Arduino file that executes datalogging over three SDP610 sensors.
+Formatted to run on Teensy 3.6/4.1.

 ## Libraries
 ### Standard TeensyDuino Libraries (as of TeensyDuino 1.8.5, if at or above these are not needed)
 SD.zip and SPI.zip are required to access SD card info, including to write data.